 Taking the time to become a milk donor is an amazing step.
 You could be changing the lives of another baby and their family forever.

 Becoming a milk donor is similar to becoming a blood donor.
-Relatively few things would prevent you becoming a milk donor, but we cannot accept donations if you are smoking, vaping or using nicotine replacement products.
+Relatively few things would prevent you becoming a milk donor, but we cannot accept donations if you are smoking, vaping or using nicotine replacement products, or if your child is over 2 years old.

 The Hearts Milk Bank is working towards making it possible to donate your milk regardless of where you are based.
 If there is a more local milk bank to you, we ask you to contact the team there first.
 You can find a list of all UK milk banks on the UK Association for Milk Banking website.